 1. Sunlight Exposure

-One of the most important factors to consider—if not the most important factor—is sunlight exposure.
-Most vegetables do best in a location that receives “full sun,” which is defined as at least 6 hours of unobstructed sunlight per day.
-In most cases, more light than that is even better.
+One of the most important factors to consider for vegetables as well as flowers—if not the most important factor—is sunlight exposure.
+To thrive and do their best, most vegetables need “full sun,” which is defined as “at least 6 hours of unobstructed sunlight per day.”
+In most cases, more light (8 hours) is even better.

 Some crops, such as broccoli, lettuce, spinach, and other greens, can tolerate less sunny spots (described as being “partial sun” or “partial shade”).
 In general, the more sunlight your garden receives, the greater the quantity and quality of your crops.